Find the right solution for your business with our free Fleet Management Buyer’s Guide.

 In this post, we’ll dive into what exactly the HOS rule is, how to avoid Department of Transportation (DOT) violations and how the CSA program is changing.

-To learn more about Life After ELD, save your seat now and join our webinar with Heavy Duty Trucking on November 7 at 11 am ET.
+To learn more about Life After ELD, view the recording of our webinar with Heavy Duty Trucking.

 Hours of Service (HOS) Rule

 The Hours of Service of Drivers Final Rule (HOS) was published in the Federal Register on December 27, 2011.
 The effective date of the Final Rule was February 27, 2012, and the compliance date of remaining provisions was July 1, 2013.

 (Friendly warning: Get ready for a flurry of acronyms!)
 The FMCSA’s key truck safety measurement program is called the CSA program (previously known as Comprehensive Safety Analysis).
 Within the CSA program, carriers and drivers are scored on seven Behavior Analysis Safety Improvement Categories (BASICs).

 - Driver fitness